A-Legg/unfinished-asteroids/Chapter-6.md

 Another story next weekend!

-We have so many things to cover - a title screen, sound, music
+We have so many things to cover - a title screen, sound, music, powerups

 ..... loyalty agreement ( ͡° ͜ʖ ͡°)